zshi719/2025-Data-24100/class_notes/02_more_shell_and_env.md

   - The command `which` returns the location of what file is being run.
   - In this case, the `grep` command is located in the `/usr/bin` directory.

-### Python and Paths
+## Python and Environments

-- Most users of Python have run into environment management problems, where the system isn't playing well with the installation of Python.
+- There are two major concepts to understand Python Environment Management:
+  - `PATH` and executable management
+  - `PYTHONPATH` and the location of `site-packages` or where we have things installed.

+- Most users will use something to manage Python Environments such as Conda, Pip, PyEnv, etc.
+- What these tools do is manipulate the values of `PATH` and `PYTHONPATH` to force Python to use certain executables and site-path locations.
 - When you type in `which python` it will display a location for where Python exists.
 In my case I see:
   - `/Users/nickross/.pyenv/shims/python`
+  - This means that the above location, specified in my `PATH` environment variable is the version of `python` that is run when I type in `python` in the command line.
   - If you use `conda` or `virtualenv` or another environment management system you will probably see references to it in this path.
-  - This means that when I run Python the command above is executed.
+  - `PYTHONPATH` is then specified as part of this environment so that the executable knows where to look for packages.

+- Difficulties arise when I have _multiple_ site-package locations (such as if I install things via `pip` globally and then use `conda` for some packages) or use multiple conflicting environment management settings.

-- So, how does the operating system know that this Python should be run?
+- So, how does `PATH` work?
   - The environment variable `PATH` tells the operating system the order of directories to look at.
 When I type `echo $PATH` I see:

 ```bash